-- Purposeful leadership is linked to employees’ job satisfaction, whether they find meaning in their work, their willingness to ‘go the extra mile, intention to quit, sales performance and lower levels of cynicism towards the organisation.
-In many cases, these links were significant over and above the effects of employees’ perceptions that their leaders behave ethically, suggesting that leaders’ moral character makes a difference to employee outcomes.
+Purposeful leadership is linked to employees’ job satisfaction, whether they find meaning in their work, their willingness to ‘go the extra mile’, their intention to quit, and lower levels of cynicism towards the organisation.

 Dan Pink has said ‘at some level, leadership is about creating other leaders.’
-However, because there’s no single template for leadership behaviour, questions remain as to whether leaders can be developed and what the qualities/competencies of leadership are.
-More importantly, how can organisations bring out such qualities among their employees?
+However, because there’s no template for leadership behaviour, questions remain as to whether leaders can be developed and what the qualities and competencies of leadership are.
+More importantly, how can organisations encourage such qualities among their employees?

-Following the distinction between individual leaders and their particular styles of leading, and leadership as a process existing in the organisational context, two aspects of development activity are needed:
+Following the distinction between individual leaders' styles and leadership as a process, two kinds of development activities are needed:

 Developing individual leaders

-Organisations can undertake a range of activities to maximise an individual's capability to lead.
-Our management development factsheet looks at identifying management development needs and the techniques involved in developing leaders and managers.
+Organisations can carry out diverse activities to maximise an individual’s capability to lead.
+Our management development factsheet looks at identifying development needs and ways of developing leaders and managers.
 As the enei report stresses, it’s imperative that any management development programme also promotes inclusive leadership behaviours.

-Many current leadership theories pay particular attention to leaders’ values.
-Corresponding leadership development approaches focus on identifying and developing individuals that display honesty, integrity and strongly held moral principles, and translate them into behaviours of leading others.
-Our research report Cultivating trustworthy leaders has shown how some organisations have used value-based approaches to recruitment and development, in order to encourage employees’ trust in their leaders
+In accordance with leadership theories focusing on leaders’ values, some development approaches focus on identifying and developing individuals that display honesty, integrity and strong moral principles and translate them into behaviours for leading others.
+Our research report Cultivating trustworthy leaders showed how some organisations have used value-based approaches in recruitment and development to foster employees’ trust in their leaders.

 Organisational design and development to enable leadership

-Leadership is often viewed as a collective phenomenon or a process.
-For example, a shared or distributed leadership model suggests that leadership can be shared by team members, with the role of a leader taken up when required, guided by team dynamics and involving lateral influence and directed by the team dynamics.
-However, this requires that the organisation structures and the organisational culture support the understanding of leadership not as an individual characteristic, but as a process that happens between people.
+As mentioned above, leadership is often viewed as a collective phenomenon or a process.
+Specifically, a distributed leadership model suggests that leadership can be shared by team members, with the role of leader taken up when required, guided by team dynamics and involving lateral influence.
+This approach can only be successful if the organisation structure and culture are designed to support it, rather than being centred on individual leadership.